scornelissen85/puppet-opendj/README.md

 puppet-opendj
 =============

 `puppet-opendj` configures your ForgeRock OpenDJ servers for use with OpenAM.
+This assumes tha puppet has been installed using the enterprise RPM package provided by Forgerock ( https://backstage.forgerock.com/#!/downloads/OpenDJ ).

 ## Usage
 In your hieradata file...